 Schatzkammer travel tips

-You pretty much pass it as you walk through this central complex.
+You pretty much pass the Imperial Treasury as you walk through this central complex.

 The surrounding area is largely pedestrianised, but not far from many central stations and stops.
 For example: